normanjaeckel/Kirchnerdienst/README.md

         --publish-all \
         ghcr.io/normanjaeckel/kirchnerdienst

-List containers to see port that was chosen:
+List containers to see the port that was chosen:

     docker container ls